Welcome to the beginning of your journey to planning the perfect vacation to Universal Orlando Resort!

 - Universal CityWalk – also known as CW for short – is a multi-level entertainment destination that features a variety of restaurants, shops, nightclubs, and shows, including Blue Man Group and a 20-screen movie theater.

-- Universal Orlando’s six on-site hotels: Portofino Bay Hotel – PBH – is the flagship on-site property and the further premier hotel from Universal.
+- Universal Orlando’s seven on-site hotels: Portofino Bay Hotel – PBH – is the flagship on-site property and the further premier hotel from Universal.
 Next door, closer to Universal Studios Florida, is Hard Rock Hotel – HRH – arguably the most popular on-site property.
 Going to the other side of the map, Royal Pacific Resort – RPR – is often the choice for first-time visitors.
 Just past RPR is Sapphire Falls Resort – SFR.
-Finally, Cabana Bay Beach Resort – CBBR – is Universal’s value property, offering 2,200 rooms, nearly half of which are family suites that sleep up to six.
+Cabana Bay Beach Resort – CBBR – is one of Universal’s value property, offering 2,200 rooms, nearly half of which are family suites that sleep up to six.
+Finally, Aventura Hotel is Universal’s newest value property that opens August 16, 2018.

 Throughout the rest of the OI Universal Center, you will learn much more about Universal Studios Florida, Islands of Adventure, Volcano Bay, CityWalk, and Universal’s various on-site hotels.
 For now, let’s get our bearings by speaking about transportation and distances.